Counselling for individuals

-If you are reading this it is likely that you are experiencing some kind of distress or would like to make some type of change in your life and feel that you need some support.
+If you are reading this, it is likely that you are experiencing some kind of distress or would like to make some type of change in your life and feel that you need support.
 You may find that family and friends try to help when you have problems and this may be sufficient.
-Sometimes, however, you may need to talk things over with someone uninvolved in your life, someone who is skilled in counselling, to help you to overcome your difficulties.
+Sometimes it is necessary to work on your problems and goals with someone who is uninvolved in your life, a skilled professional.

-Counselling offers an opportunity for you to discuss and explore anything which is troubling you with a qualified Counsellor.
+Counselling offers an opportunity for you to discuss, explore and work through anything which is troubling you with a qualified Counsellor.
 It might involve concerns about your relationships, life in general, work or if you are a student, an assignment, thesis or viva.
-We will work on the things which are causing difficulties for you in a safe, confidential and non-judgemental space to you so that you can try to understand what you are feeling.
-You could learn about the triggers to your feelings and develop ways of coping when you are finding life difficult.
-Crucially you will be able to explore ways that you could make some changes to live in a more satisfying way.
+We will work on the things which are causing difficulties for you in a safe, confidential and non-judgemental space at a pace that suits you.
+You will be able to explore ways that you could make some changes to live in a more satisfying way.

 Counselling is not just for resolving problems.
-Counselling can also help you to realise your potential and can be used for personal development, for example to improve or change your career prospects or to explore your personal and professional goals.
+It can transform your life.
+Counselling can help you to realise your potential and can be used for personal development, for example to improve or change your career prospects or to explore your personal and professional goals.
 It can help you decide what you want out of life.

 CBT is a collaborative form of therapy which explores how thoughts, behaviours and feelings are interconnected.
 It is an evidenced-based approach to therapy which is widely used in the NHS to help people who are suffering with depression and anxiety.
 It is particularly helpful for generalised anxiety and worrying, post-traumatic stress, social anxiety, panic, depression and obsessive compulsive problems.
 Following the development of an understanding of your problem, a treatment plan is developed to work on what keeps the problem going.
 CBT is a structured approached and requires the completion of tasks between sessions.
 It gives you the tools and a plan to work on any future problems alone.